spewage14/spewage14/README.md

 I am fluent in <b>Python, PHP, JS, TypeScript</b> and <b>Lua</b>.
 I also am fairly decent at <b>Golang, Rust</b> and <b>HolyC</b> (I'm learning the last one as a joke).

 I mainly deal with web pentesting but I do a bit of reverse engineering occasionally.
 I would align myself as a grey-hat but nothing I do on either side of the fence is for financial gain, it's always done for fun and learning experiences.
-That being said, if you do wish to support me, please feel free to donate me some XMR: 4Api6GeNGYQWmgLNBMZReqGEfDiu98k5PR4bue2qowJqKScaSVeCrjPG8ojdhEogs39b8venbqVQq4tqzYqdjNaWJaDJ65y
+That being said, if you do wish to support me, please feel free to donate me some <b>XMR (Monero)</b>: <b>4Api6GeNGYQWmgLNBMZReqGEfDiu98k5PR4bue2qowJqKScaSVeCrjPG8ojdhEogs39b8venbqVQq4tqzYqdjNaWJaDJ65y</b>

 You can also contact me on <b>Signal</b> at: <b>spewage19.84</b>
 <br>